nicolasRossard/google-app-engine-samples/README.md

 ### env
 Environment created for python

+### NodeJS
+Contains all nodes for calculator (Sum, Sub, Mul and Div)

 ### test.py
-Test my services: Sum Sub Mul and Div
+Test nodes in Python: Sum Sub Mul and Div
 To test yours change URLs at the begining of test.py
 then:

 $ python test.py

+Or you can read README and use curl to test it